 The fastest way to get to know and get a good understanding of the Axis body worn solution is to read the introduction presentation and run the online training.
 You will learn about the components involved, the capabilities offered and various security aspects.

-Remember that Axis body worn solution is a closed system in terms of streaming and accessibility.
-The only part you will integrate with is the system controller, AXIS W800, that pushes the recording files to you in MP4 or MKV format.
+The part you will integrate with is the system controller, AXIS W800, that pushes the recording files to you in MP4 or MKV format.
+The body worn camera will automatically send the files to the W800 when docked.

 In order to integrate Axis body worn solution, you will need physical access to a system which consists of a system controller, a body worn camera and a docking station.